 11th Hour Racing is based in Newport, Rhode Island; however, our grantmaking program is international in reach, working with a broad range of geographic locations from seaside towns to landlocked states.

 11th Hour Racing seeks proposals that align with one or more of our focus areas:

-Examples of potential projects include but are not limited to:
+Further examples of potential projects include but are not limited to:

-Advancing Clean Technologies & Best Practices: Efforts that advance emerging methods, equipment, and/or technologies that reduce the environmental footprint of the sailing-related activities; environmentally responsible vessel disposal methods or construction materials; sailmaking material alternatives or processes; alternative hull paints; or academic research that informs or advances initiatives that reduce the environmental footprint of the sailing and marine communities.
-Does not include: policy development; proven technologies (i.e. conventional solar photovoltaic), advertising.
+Clean Technologies and Best Practices: Efforts that advance emerging methods and/or technologies that reduce the environmental footprint of coastal communities, sailing-related activities, and the maritime industry.
+Activities may include improving coastal community practices regarding plastic pollution prevention or food waste such as composting; environmentally responsible vessel disposal methods or construction materials; sailmaking or boatbuilding material alternatives or processes; new approaches to addressing coastal pollution or increase action within communities.
+Does not include: policy development; proven technologies (such as conventional solar photovoltaic), community beach or offshore clean-ups of marine debris, or advertising.

 Project submissions are evaluated based on the following criteria:

-Strong consideration will be given to: projects that involve collaborations and stakeholder engagement; model best practices; can demonstrate measurable outcomes in a one-year timeframe; and share successes broadly.
+Strong consideration will be given to: projects that involve collaborations and stakeholder engagement; model best practices; can demonstrate measurable outcomes in a one-year timeframe, and share successes broadly.
 For anything we fund, and especially demonstration projects or place-based work, we would like to see opportunities for broader impact through replicating or scaling.